South Harrow tube station: Stabling Sidings

 The 5 west facing dead ended sidings are located to the east of South Harrow and are accessed from both platforms via a pair of crossovers.
 They are mainly used to stable stock at the close of service as well as engineering trains subject to requirement.

 Until the summer of 2015, nine cars of ex-Jubilee Line 1983 Stock were stored there following withdrawal in 1998 in preparation for the Jubilee Line Extension (JLE) and the introduction of the 1996 Stock.
 The units, which had been out of service for seventeen years, were in a heavily vandalised condition, having spent longer in storage than their fourteen years in operational service on the Jubilee line.
 All nine carriages were removed for scrapping on the weekend of 27/28 June 2015, which involved being craned onto low loaders during a weekend closure.
 The stabling capacity was required to facilitate the introduction of the Night Tube on certain parts of the Piccadilly line.

 Also stabled in the sidings between 1999 and 2004 was a 1972 (Mark I) tube stock train.
 This train was unit 3227 and was painted in an experimental livery of blue doors and red cab ends.
 Like the 1983 tube stocks, it suffered vandalism.
 This unit was withdrawn from the Northern line after failing at Edgware and it was removed in 2004 and sent to MOD Shoeburyness for storage and scrapping.
 Another 1972 Mark I unit (3205) in the original condition was stored at the sidings, but this has also been scrapped.
 A third unit of 1972 stock was stored but that one was immediately stored at the disused Aldwych branch for filming purposes.

 Services

-South Harrow station is on the Uxbridge branch of the Piccadilly line between Rayners Lane to the west and Sudbury Hill to the east.
+South Harrow station is on the Uxbridge branch of the Piccadilly line in London fare zone 5.
+It is between Rayners Lane to the west and Sudbury Hill to the east.

 The typical off-peak service in trains per hour (tph) is: